-Name or Signs?
+Name or signs?

-It follows therefore that a Muslim has no reason to reject the essence of any passage in the Bible if such a passage is Turning to the Bible, some hasten to ask: I read the Bible several times, but never saw the name Muhammad; what is the justification for the title "Muhammad in the Bible?"
+Turning to the Bible, some may hasten to ask: I read the Bible several times, but never saw the name Muhammad.
+What is the justification for the title "Muhammad in the Bible?"

 Many Christian theologians find no difficulty in pointing out what they consider as clear prophecies of the advent of Jesus.
 Where in the Old Testament does the name Jesus appear?
 Nowhere!
 The main question is whether or not the profile of "that prophet" to come was materialized, and who fits that profile?